 Seating and Cargo Room

-Compact SUVs have smaller footprints, so they’ll never have the roominess of a midsize or full-size SUV.
-But this doesn’t mean they can’t have a spacious interior.
-Automakers will make certain compromises to their compact SUVs to help them excel in certain areas to fit buyers’ needs.
+Compact SUVs immediately have one thing going against them.
+Their smaller footprints impact their interior roominess, so they can't quite match midsize or full-size SUVs.
+However, this doesn't mean they can't have a spacious interior.
+Automakers will make certain compromises to their compact SUVs to help them excel in certain areas to fit buyers' needs.

 For example, some compact SUVs position the rear seats further back, allowing for ample rear legroom to accommodate adults and older teens.
-Typically, this results in 940 or more mm of rear legroom.
-This eats into the cargo room with the seats upright, but when you fold the rear seats, the overall cargo room is still plentiful for the class.
+Typically, this results in 940 or more mm of rear legroom, but it eats into the cargo room with the seats upright.
+However, you can often fold the rear seats and unlock ample cargo room.

 On the other hand, some people prefer a small SUV focusing more on cargo room, as they either have no plans to use the rear seats regularly or have very young children.
 In this case, a compact SUV with the rear seats positioned forward to open more cargo room with the rear seats upright may be in order.
 These compact crossovers and SUVs typically have 860 mm or less rear legroom but 550 litres or more cargo room with the rear seats upright.